-Wondering how to remain positive in difficult times?
+Wondering how to stay positive in difficult times?
 Facing some negative or difficult situations and want to keep positive all the way through?
 No sweat.
 There are 7 powerfl techniques you can use.

 When I was a little plump-faced young lad, I hid myself away in my bedroom.
 I buried myself in art and literature in order to escape.
 I escaped my parents arguing.
 I escaped my father’s drinking.
 I escaped my bullies—I had a lot of them during my teen years.